-We love zapping virtual zombies on our phone too, but nothing beats the thrill of real-life play and wonder.
-With a dazzling landscape of farms and beaches, the Half Moon Bay Coastside is a nature-filled playground that will inspire adventure in all ages.
-Below, we’ve rounded up nine kid-friendly activities that will delight little ones and the young-at-heart.
+With a dazzling landscape of farms and beaches, the Half Moon Bay Coastside is a nature-filled playground that inspires adventure in all ages.
+Below, we’ve rounded up kid-friendly activities and attractions sure to delight little ones and the young-at-heart.

 Pet Goats at Harley Farms